 If you find another cut of meat that is cheaper, go ahead and use it.
 Bottom round, top round, eye round or shoulder roast.
 Either of these cuts will work just as well.

-I sprinkle a little flour over the vegetables which helps to thicken the stew gravy.
-After the flour cooks for a few minutes, pour in a little bit of red wine and dried thyme.
+After the flour cooks for a few minutes pour in red wine and dried thyme.

-In a few minutes, the liquid in the pot will thicken slightly, then add in chicken broth.
+In a few minutes, the liquid in the pot will thicken slightly and when it does, add in chicken broth.

-Next, you’ll add in the chopped potatoes and carrots and let the beef stew simmer for another 25 minutes.
-Stir in some peas, pour yourself a glass of the red wine you used in the recipe and get ready to enjoy.
+Next, add in the chopped potatoes and carrots and let the beef stew simmer for another 25 minutes.

-This wonderful beef stew will most definitely become a favorite of yours, I guarantee it!
+This wonderful stew recipe will most definitely become a favorite of yours, I guarantee it!